OPLSS/oplss-notes-2018/week1/DeMeo/README.md

-## Notes from lectures given by Paul Downen at OPLSS 2018
+## Notes from lectures given by Paul Downen and Jan Hoffmann at OPLSS 2018

 (transcribed by William DeMeo)